ababaian/VIRUSxDISCVRY/tools/MEME.md

 ### 3. Selecting Discovery Mode

 **1. Classic Mode**
-- Discovers motifs enriched relative to a random background model.
+- Discovers motifs enriched within a single sequence set by comparing observed nucleotide patterns against a background model derived from the input sequences.
-- Best for a single dataset.
+- Best used when only one dataset is available and you want to identify general conserved motifs without comparing two conditions.

 **2. Discriminative Mode**
-- Requires Primary + Control sets.
+- Requires both *Primary* and *Control* sequence sets.
-- Identifies motifs enriched only in the Primary set.
+- Identifies motifs that are significantly more common or more strongly conserved in the Primary set.
+- Uses a position-specific prior (PSP) to guide the EM algorithm toward motifs that differentiate the two sets.
+- Useful for condition-based comparisons (e.g., infected vs. uninfected, bound vs. unbound regions).

 **3. Differential Enrichment Mode**
-- Also uses Primary + Control sets.
+- Also requires Primary + Control sequences, but focuses on differences in **site counts** rather than PWM structure.
-- Uses hypergeometric enrichment to find motifs whose presence is strongly different between sets.
+- Uses a hypergeometric enrichment model to test whether motif occurrences are significantly overrepresented in the Primary set.
+- Best for short motifs or when the biological question centers on motif *presence or absence* instead of detailed motif shape.

 ![Different Mode](img/MEME/MotifDiscoveryMode.png)
 ![Primary and Control Sequences Option](img/MEME/PrimaryandControlSequences.png)